Multilinear POD-DEIM model reduction for 2D and 3D semilinear systems of differential equations: Numerical experiments

-On the left of \cref{offandon} we plot the time needed offline to construct the basis vectors for both strategies, for increasing $n$.
+On the left of Figure~\ref{offandon} we plot the time needed offline to construct the basis vectors for both strategies, for increasing $n$.
 For {\sc ho-pod-deim} this includes the time needed to perform the SVD of each snapshot and the time needed to orthogonalize and truncate the new basis vectors for all 8 bases\footnote{Each equation $u_1$ and $u_2$ require four basis matrices when $d = 2$.
-Two stemming from the snapshot solutions $\{ {\pmb{\cal U}}_i (t_{j})\}_{j = 1}^{n_s}$ for the \MPOD\ dimension reduction and two stemming from the nonlinear snapshots \cref{nonsnaps} for the \MODEIM\ interpolation.}, whereas for {\sc pod-deim} this includes the time to vectorize each snapshot and the time to perform the economy SVD of all four $n^2 \times n_s$ matrices of snapshots.
-On the right of \cref{offandon} we report the time needed to evaluate \cref{arraysmallsystem} and a system of the form \cref{redode} at $n_{\mathfrak t}$ timesteps online and compare it to the time needed to evaluate the full order model \cref{arraybigsystem}.
-The timings in \cref{offandon} (right) correspond to the reduced dimensions reported in \cref{dimtable}.
+Two stemming from the snapshot solutions $\{ \pmb{\mathcal{ U}}_i (t_{j})\}_{j = 1}^{n_s}$ for the \MPOD\ dimension reduction and two stemming from the nonlinear snapshots \ref{nonsnaps} for the \MODEIM\ interpolation.}, whereas for {\sc pod-deim} this includes the time to vectorize each snapshot and the time to perform the economy SVD of all four $n^2 \times n_s$ matrices of snapshots.
+On the right of Figure~\ref{offandon} we report the time needed to evaluate \ref{arraysmallsystem} and a system of the form \ref{redode} at $n_{\mathfrak t}$ timesteps online and compare it to the time needed to evaluate the full order model \ref{arraybigsystem}.
+The timings in Figure~\ref{offandon} (right) correspond to the reduced dimensions reported in Table \ref{dimtable}.

-\cref{offandon} (left) indicates the large gain in offline computational time by the new strategy, with almost two orders of magnitude difference as $n$ increases.
-However, due to the larger reduced dimensions of {\sc ho-pod-deim} reported in \cref{dimtable}, fractionally more time is required online, as presented in \cref{offandon} (right).
-Nevertheless the online times are very comparable and orders of magnitude lower than the full order model \cref{arraybigsystem}.
-In problems where the nonlinear term is more expensive to evaluate this drawback of {\sc ho-pod-deim} will become more evident, however, and will need to be further investigated in future work.
+Figure~\ref{offandon} (left) indicates the large gain in offline computational time by the new strategy, with almost two orders of magnitude difference as $n$ increases.
+However, due to the larger reduced dimensions of {\sc ho-pod-deim} reported in Table \ref{dimtable}, fractionally more time is required online, as presented in Figure~\ref{offandon} (right).
+Nevertheless the online times are very comparable and orders of magnitude lower than the full order model \ref{arraybigsystem}.
+In problems where the nonlinear term is more expensive to evaluate this drawback of {\sc ho-pod-deim} will become more evident, however, and will need to be further investigated in future work; { see also Remark~\ref{deimremark}}.

 This experiment indicated that a greater accuracy with respect to the exact solution can be achieved by the discrete {\sc ho-pod-deim} reduced order model in a fraction of the offline computational time compared to {\sc pod-deim}.
 Moreover the online time remains comparable, and a large gain in memory requirements is witnessed. }$\square$ \end{example} In what follows we illustrate the efficiency of the procedure in the multilinear setting.